Kiyoshika/openIDE/README.md

 * Smart indenting (e.g., pressing enter and having the next line tab up correctly)
 * Proper keyword dictionaries for common languages (what I have now is just a placeholder to see some highlighting)
 * Support for custom themes (+ importing/exporting themes)
-* Settings menu for various things (tab spaces, font size, etc.)
+* Settings menu for various things (tab spaces, font size, default theme, etc.)
 * Adjust font size with Ctrl+Scroll
+* Adjust scale of UI somehow (configurable in settings)
+* Split code views vertically/horizontally
+* File diffing
+* Git integration
+* Code traversal (goto definition/implementation, etc.)
+* Overhaul of the styling to make it actually look bearable on the eyes

 ## License
 This Qt project is licensed under LPGLv3